garethr/garethr-kibana/README.md

     include 'kibana'

-This installs Kibana and starts it running on port 5601 and connects to an Elasticsearch index running on localhost:9200.
+This clones kibana 2 from https://github.com/rashidkpc/Kibana and starts it running on port 5601 and connects to an Elasticsearch index running on localhost:9200.
 More configuration options for this module should be added soon.